 - Go slow on filling: Don't pack the rolls with too much filling to allow you to have some room to roll tightly.

-- Gentle rolling: I notice that the rice paper tend to break if I pull the roll towards me while rolling it.
+- Gentle rolling: I notice that the rice paper tends to break if I pull the roll towards me while rolling it.
 This will make more sense once you try it, but you will see the rice paper tends to slightly stick to your surface and if you pull while rolling, then you might rip it.
 So, be sure to simply roll upward without moving the rice paper on the counter.

 - Closing up the roll: once hydrated, the rice paper will become sticky or tacky, which will allow the edges to stick together once rolled all the way up.
-Add more water on the edge if you have trouble sealing your roll, but this should not be a problem if you soaked the sheet properly.
+Add more water on the edge if you have trouble sealing your roll, but this should not be a problem if you soak the sheet properly.

 Also an amazing idea would be to dip them in this orange sauce.
 It is a little spicy with a nice zesty & sweet combo of flavor, although you can easily make this sauce mild as well if serving for kids.